manticoresoftware/manticoresearch/manual/Updating_table_schema_and_settings.md

 ALTER TABLE table REBUILD SECONDARY
 ```

-`ALTER` can also be used to rebuild secondary indexes in a given table.
-Sometimes a secondary index can be disabled for the whole table or for one/multiple attributes in it:
+You can also use `ALTER` to rebuild secondary indexes in a given table.
+Sometimes, a secondary index can be disabled for the entire table or for one or multiple attributes within the table:
-* On `UPDATE` of an attribute: in this case its secondary index gets disabled.
+* When an attribute is updated, its secondary index gets disabled.
-* In case Manticore loads a table with old formatted secondary indexes: in this case secondary indexes will be disabled for the whole table.
+* If Manticore loads a table with outdated formatted secondary indexes, the secondary indexes will be disabled for the entire table.

 `ALTER TABLE table REBUILD SECONDARY` rebuilds secondary indexes from attribute data and enables them again.